-A question we get asked a lot: how much deposit do you need for a house?
+A question we get asked a lot is how much deposit do you need for a house?
 Truth is, this largely depends on property price.
 But, the larger your deposit, the better the mortgage deal you’re likely to get, with more manageable monthly repayments.
-Let’s break it down, and share some top saving tips to get you on the ladder.
+Let’s break it down, and share some top saving tips to help you get on the property ladder.

 How much deposit do I need for a house?

 Deposits are typically between 5-20% of a property price.
 This means a lender can loan you anywhere from a 95% loan-to-value (LTV), allowing you to get on the property ladder with a 5% deposit i.e. 5% of the property’s price.

 LTV measures the relationship between the loan amount and the property, and is how a lender assesses their risk.
 A rule of thumb tends to be that the higher the LTV, the higher the interest rates.

 Assuming a property price of £270,973, you’d need to save the following amounts based on a percentage:

 - 10% deposit = £27,097

 In April 2021 the government launched a 95% LTV scheme, to help those with smaller deposits to buy a property.
 This government-backed initiative is not limited to first-time buyers nor to new build properties.